 - These headphones listen to your surroundings and filter out unwanted music sounds before reaching your ears.

 - When the soundwaves meet, little microphones in the ear cups or earbuds listen to the frequency response and create the opposite signal, effectively canceling out both sets of sounds.

 However, acoustic engineers believe it’s a little more complicated than that because the overall “noise canceling” system includes battery power, signal processing, and sound blocking.

 But you see the bigger picture, don’t you?

 Alternatives to Bose Quietcomfort 25 and 15

-If you’re not yet convinced on whether Bose QC 15 and QC 25 are the perfect pairs for you, there are a bunch of alternatives out there you can check out.
+If you’re not yet convinced about whether Bose QC 15 and QC 25 are the perfect pairs for you, there are a bunch of alternatives out there you can check out.

-Here are some of the options you can choose from!
+Here are some of the options I recommend that you can choose from: